17 Ways to Boost Your Website Traffic by Live Streaming Events Globally

 The most successful and professional live streamers engage their audience through chat, polls, and social media.
 This creates a better experience for viewers.
 Relatedly, it can also be leveraged to drive website traffic.

 Any participation in the conversation should be honest (remember, give first).
 That said, you should be able to sneak in some links here and there!

 16. Provide materials and resources during your stream

 Here’s another one on the subject of giving.
 If you want to garner more website traffic and get more viewers, then you have to offer something to your audience.

 One great type of content to give away is material from live streams.
 This could be PDFs, slideshows, recordings, music, and so on.
 As always, you should host this type of content… on your website!
-You could even consider building a mini-landing page for these materials, and include an email signup or other form.
+You could even consider building a mini-landing page for these materials and include email signup or other forms.
 This can drive more website traffic and build your lists.